Time In The Market, Not Timing The Market? Catchy Phrase Ignores Key Evidence

 "But Gary," you protest.
 "Nobody can time the market.
 Even Warren Buffett thinks people should buy-n-hold."

 In truth, Mr. Buffett is a market timer.
-He buys, sells, rebalances, increases his stakes, decreases his stakes and even completely divests from particular companies according to his discipline.
+He buys, sells, rebalances, increases his stakes, decreases his stakes, and even completely divests from particular companies according to his discipline.
 He just does not think that others can time the market effectively.

 Maybe he's right.
 Maybe they can't.